Skip to main content

 What to expect

 • BA (Hons) Fashion Styling and Production prepares you for a career in Fashion Media, working as a Stylist and Creative Producer in the fashion and imaging industries.
-The course will facilitate your understanding and knowledge of production as well as styling, which will give you an additional set of skills relevant to your discipline.
-The course will also introduce you to current technologies and platforms that the industry increasingly expects you to be aware of, and will challenge you to predict future opportunities.
+The course will facilitate your understanding and knowledge of production as well as styling, which will give you an additional set of skills relevant to your discipline, required in creating practice-based work.
+The course will also introduce you to current technologies and platforms that the industry requires as flexible learners across multi-faceted roles in fashion practice.

-• You will work independently to develop your skills and understanding of styling and production.
-You will also be introduced to collaborative practice and the importance of teamwork by engaging in cross-disciplinary units that mirror industry practice.
+• You will develop your skills and understanding of styling and production.
+You will also be introduced to collaborative practice and the importance of teamwork by engaging in cross-disciplinary units that allow you to choose specialist roles relevant to styling and production practice.

-• Experimental approaches to fashion are encouraged throughout the course whilst concept development for fashion narratives and visual storytelling are key features and the focus of each unit.
-You will also develop a list of contacts with industry practitioners throughout the course as this increases your opportunities for employment after graduation.
-Practical, digital and technical workshops will be provided to hone your skills in preparing for future employment.
+• Experimental approaches to fashion are encouraged throughout the course, whilst concept development for fashion narratives and visual storytelling are key features and drive the focus of each unit.
+You will also begin to explore and develop a list of contacts with university collaborators and with industry practitioners throughout the course, to support future enterprise.

 Work experience and opportunities

-Students will be given the opportunity to undertake a short work experience placement during their second year of study.
+You will be given the opportunity to undertake a short work experience placement during your second year of study.
 This provides increased industry awareness as well as crucial experience and valuable contacts within the industry.
 This will also be supported by the course's collaborative approach, which provides opportunities for networking throughout your studies.
-Recent industry collaborations have included conceptual styling and window production design with Whistles, self-portrait displays with Vogue Fabrics, and a curated exhibition with House of Vans.
+You will be offered, and optional Industry or Enterprise diploma can be taken between years 2 and 3.

 Mode of study